This article was last updated by Digital Trends’ editor John Velasco on 7/30/2020.

-Our pick for the best Alexa speaker is the 3rd generation Amazon Alexa, due to its reasonable price, punchy audio performance, and its ability to control various smart gadgets in the home.
-You won’t find a better Alexa speaker in such a package.
+Our pick for the best Alexa speaker is the 3rd generation Amazon Echo, for many reasons.
+They include its affordable price, punchy audio performance, and its ability to control the smart home.
+No doubt, you won’t find a better Alexa speaker in such a package.

-If that doesn’t satisfy your needs, there are several third-party speakers that leverage Alexa.
-While some folks may be content to have Alexa confined in a tinier, more personal package, others may prefer something more robust.
-There’s a wide array of Alexa speakers to choose from, but here are the best.
+If that doesn’t satisfy your needs, there are several third-party speakers that use Alexa.
+While some folks may be content to have Alexa confined to a tinier, more personal package, others may prefer something more robust.
+On top of that, there’s a range that covers the price gamut, so there’s one for any budget.
+Indeed, there’s a wide array of Alexa speakers to choose from.
+Here are the best.

 Best Alexa speakers at a glance:

 - The best starter Alexa speaker: Amazon Echo Dot with Clock